junwei890/crawler/README.md

 ## Installation
 Run the following to import the package into your project:
 ```
-go get github.com/junwei890/crawler@v0.0.0
+go get github.com/junwei890/crawler/src@v0.0.0
 ```

-This exposes several functions that you can use, but most likely, you would only need to use:
+Now you can use:
 ```
 func StartCrawl(dbURI string, links []string) error
 ```